 Did you know that we have an After-Hours Nurse available to take your call?

-If you believe you are having a medical emergency, please call 911 immediately.
+If you believe you are having a medical emergency, call 911 immediately.

 The Family Medicine Health Center follows the Centers for Disease Control Guideline for Prescribing Opioids.
 We try to use alternatives to opioid medications and, if opioids are needed, prescribe the lowest effective dosage.
 We do not prescribe chronic high dose opioid therapy for patients other than cancer and hospice patients.